-Under the authority of 28 U.S.C. § 2071 and Rule 83 of the Federal Rules of Civil Procedure,
+Under the authority of 28 U.S.C. § 2071, Rule 83 of the Federal Rules of Civil Procedure, and Rule 57 of the Federal Rules of Criminal Procedure,

-IT IS ORDERED that amendments to D.N.M.LR-Civ.
-83.2 and 83.13 of the Local Rules of Civil Procedure governing practice in the United States District Court for the District of New Mexico are adopted, and will become effective on December 1, 2014.
+IT IS ORDERED that amendments to D.N.M.LR-CIV 5 of the Local Rules of Civil Procedure governing practice in the United States District Court for the District of New Mexico are hereby adopted, and will become effective on December 1, 2016.

-M. Christina Armijo Chief United States District Judge
+M. Christina Armijo

+Chief United States District Judge

-William P. Johnson United States District Judge
+William P. Johnson

-James O. Browning United States District Judge
+James O. Browning